Sytm/waypoints/README.md

 `waypoints.teleport.permission` - Allows the player to teleport to permission waypoints

-`waypoints.tracking.enabled` - Allows the player to use the player tracking feature
+`waypoints.tracking.enabled`* - Allows the player to use the player tracking feature

 `waypoints.tracking.trackAll` - Allows the player to track players that are hidden

+*: These permissions are granted to all players by default

 ## Configuration